Crime & conflict

 Share

-Trade between Russia and Kazakhstan reached a record $28 billion, with Russian growing by nearly 5%, according to Kazinform, a partner of TV BRICS.
-The surge, by machinery, chemicals, transport, and minerals, underscores the deepening economic ties within the Eurasian Economic (EAEU), where Russia accounts for 91.3% of Kazakhstan’s EAEU trade.
-Kazakhstan, now Russia’s second-largest trade partner China, saw imports from Russia rise to $18.25 billion, an 8.3% increase, while exporting $9.78 billion to Russia, primarily in radioactive chemicals, iron, and ores.
+Trade between Russia and Kazakhstan reached a record $28 billion, with Russian exports growing by nearly 5%, according to Kazinform, a partner of TV BRICS.
+The surge, driven by machinery, chemicals, transport, and minerals, underscores the deepening economic ties within the Eurasian Economic Union (EAEU), where Russia accounts for 91.3% of Kazakhstan’s EAEU trade.
+Kazakhstan, now Russia’s second-largest trade partner after China, saw imports from Russia rise to $18.25 billion, an 8.3% increase, while exporting $9.78 billion to Russia, primarily in radioactive chemicals, iron, and ores.

 Share